 How do I sign up/get into a clinic?

-If you are on the email list, then a clinic coordinator will send out a link for sign-ups for the next clinic date 2-3 weeks in advance of the clinic date.
-Keep in mind, active members and committee members receive priority for 1 trip per quarter, and you must participate in a certain number of events north of the border in order to be eligible to attend.
+Active and committee membership applications will be sent out at the end of each quarter.
+Active members and committee members receive priority for 1 trip per quarter, and you must participate in a certain number of events north of the border in order to be eligible to attend.
 We measure this participation through clinic hours.
 We have a new application cycle for members every quarter.